Ramb0a/awesome-cloud-native/README.md

 Security Scanning Requirements:

-* **Static Application Security Testing (SAST)** should be performed early and often against all files containing source code or binaries.
+* **Static Application Security Testing (SAST)** should be performed early and often against all files containing source code or binaries - aka static code analysis.
   * Application is security tested from the inside out
   * Does not need to execute the application.
   * Can't discover run-time vulnerabilities since analysis happens prior to execution